Categories

 Wine and Rakija - authentic taste!

-Blatina has a rich dark garnet color.
+Blatina has a rich, dark garnet color.
 The aroma is rich, with fruity and berry notes, and the taste is dense and harmonious.
 This is a southern wine with a temperamental character.
 Aged in oak barrels for a year or more, Blatina takes on a palette of prunes, cherries, and chocolate.
 The alcohol content is 11-12.5 degrees.
 This wine is supposed to be drunk carefully.
 It is easy and pleasant to drink Blatina, but behind the external tenderness, the strength of the Herzegovina stone and the heat of the southern sun lie.

-Antique wine goblet made of juniper wood with a brass binding and a characteristic smell
+Antique wine goblet made of juniper wood with a brass binding and a characteristic smell.

-If you suddenly get the opportunity to try Blatina not from a glass, but from a wooden Buсara mug, be sure to agree to this opportunity.
-Bucara is made of juniper wood and gives the wine a unique tart aroma.
+Two high glasses with dark red wine on a dark background.If you suddenly get the chance to try Blatina not from a glass but from a wooden Buсara mug, be sure to take it.
+Bucara, made from juniper wood, imparts a unique tart aroma to the wine.

 The Halebia Tower on the northeast shore of the Mostar Bridge (Stari Most) and the Tara Tower on the opposite bank has the status of "bridge guardians".
 The bridge is supposed an illustrative detail of Balkan Islamic architecture and was ordered for construction by Suleiman the Magnificent in 1556.
 Mostar Diving Club has an office in this building.
 Stari Most diving is a traditional annual contest in diving arranged every year in mid-summer.
 It is traditional for the local men to jump from the bridge into the Neretva river.
 This requires skill and training and is a risky feat as soon as the water in the Neretva is icy even during hot summers.
 Since 1967 a proper diving challenge became official and annual.